cashubtc/nuts/xx.md

 ---

-This document describes a method for wallets to backup their mint list as ephemeral Nostr events on one or more relays.
+This document describes a method for wallets to backup their mint list as Nostr events on one or more relays.
 This allows users to restore their mint configuration across different devices or wallet instances using their mnemonic seed phrase.

 ## Description

 Wallet users can optionally enable backup of their mint list to Nostr relays.
-The mint list is encrypted using NIP-44 encryption and published as replaceable Nostr events.
+The mint list is encrypted using NIP-44 encryption and published as addressable (parameterized replaceable) Nostr events.
 The backup keys are deterministically derived from the wallet's mnemonic seed phrase, ensuring that the same seed can restore the mint list on any compatible wallet.

 ## Key Derivation